 Jan.
-27, 2015 Pres.
-Obama withdraws certain areas in the Beaufort and Chukchi Seas off the coast of Alaska from consideration for oil and gas leasing.
+27, 2015 President Obama withdraws certain areas in the Beaufort and Chukchi Seas off the coast of Alaska from consideration for oil and gas leasing.

 Dec.
 20, 2016 President Obama issues two Presidential Memoranda withdrawing 3.8 million acres of OCS oil and gas development in the Atlantic and 115 million acres in the Arctic.
 All told, President Obama protects 125 million acres of the Arctic offshore.

-April 28, 2017 President Trump signs Executive Order 13795 to “encourage energy exploration and production” on the OCS.
-The Executive Order directs reconsideration of many actions of the prior administration taken to limit or regulate offshore oil and gas development.
+April 28, 2017 President Trump signs EO 13795 to “encourage energy exploration and production” on the OCS.
+The EO directs DOI to reconsider many actions the prior administration took to limit or regulate offshore oil and gas development.
 This includes efforts to limit areas available for leasing.
-The order directs Interior to expand offshore oil and gas leasing by:
+The order directs DOI to expand offshore oil and gas leasing by: